“Most of the best ideas I have come from doodling, or playing around with markers – creating ideas from making mistakes.”

 My working process

+Some of my work is experimental, exploring different media and effects in response to a wide range of briefs.
 My working process depends very much on the task.
 There is no fixed pattern.

 The following Phases are more like parallel processes that interlink rather than linear stages – though possibly this is because I am studying and doing self-generated briefs with flexibility.
 I would need to work a bit differently for a client as part of a team where we need to keep to output deadlines for different stages (as is the case with my professional work).